lukedotpng/VelocityTracker/README.md

 # Velocity Tracker
 ## A velocity tracker for Hitman WoA
 - Made using the ZHMModSDK mod template
-- Based of an outdated Velocity mod
+- Based off of an outdated Velocity mod

 ## Installation Instructions